Community Service Requirements

 Community service is an important part of who we are at Blair.
 All students in grades 6-10 must complete community service as part of our International Baccalaureate (IB) Middle Years Programme.
 Requirements for 11th and 12th graders vary according to the different academies' and IB Diploma Program requirements.
 Our Blair JROTC cadets in particular are outstanding in devoting so many hours in serving our community.

-The new district graduation requirements also require community service hours.
-This begins with the Class of 2019.
+The District graduation requirements also require community service hours.
+This began with the Class of 2019.

 IB Middle Years Programme Community Service Requirements